magepeopleteam/tour-booking-manager/readme.txt

 **Front End**

+* Fixed: Booking Form Style had no visible effect on the Default theme.
+That theme keeps the booking section hidden until the hero "Book Now" button is clicked, so both styles looked identical on arrival and the setting only changed something invisible (whether the ticket rows came pre-rendered or over AJAX).
+Open now renders the section already expanded; Collapse keeps the click-to-open behaviour.
+* Fixed: Turning booking off left an empty bordered card headed "Choose the Ticket That Fits Your Journey" on the tour page.
+The templates inside render nothing when booking is off, but the section wrapper and its heading were printed regardless; every theme now asks before printing the wrapper.
+* Fixed: Switching Starting Price off left the price on screen.
+The tour hero forced it through regardless of the switch, and the list/grid cards ignored the switch entirely, so the only way to hide a price was to remove it.
+Every start-price display now honours the one switch.
 * New: Travello theme — a complete single-tour page design with its own hero, gallery, itinerary, and booking sidebar, plus a matching grid layout for listings.
 * New: Tour list filtering rebuilt — AJAX top search with same-page results, date range picker, active filter chips above both columns, sortable results (Recommended, Highest Rated, Duration), and price/rating filters.
 The search form still posts to `/find/` as a plain-GET fallback for visitors without JavaScript.
 * New: Optional per-tour rating display (Display settings → Rating & Reviews).
 Off by default; the star row stays hidden unless both the average and the review count are filled in.